ANIMAL POV:

 One Earth is a nonprofit organization working to accelerate collective action to solve the climate crisis through groundbreaking science, inspiring media, and an innovative approach to climate philanthropy.
 The solutions for the climate crisis already exist, and the latest science led by One Earth shows we can achieve the critical 1.5°C goal through our three pillars of collective action:

-Climate Nihilism has, unfortunately, gone viral, especially among the younger generations….today, the greatest threat to solving climate change is a sense of hopelessness….We need everyone to know that the 1.5°C goal is achievable if we act together with focus and determination.
+...Today, the greatest threat to solving climate change is a sense of hopelessness….We need everyone to know that the 1.5°C goal is achievable if we act together with focus and determination.

 In 2023, an anonymous donor gave $300 to be split between 3 causes (Mangrove Restoration, Dolphin Conservation, and Climate Crisis Solutions) in proportion to the choices made by the play-testers of the VR experience.
 Because the play-testers split their choices evenly among causes, one nonprofit organization from each cause was selected to receive $100.